-(2) The provisions of subsection (1) shall be conditional on the person exporting goods for subsequent re-importation giving notice in writing and producing such goods for identification at the port or place of shipment to the proper officer, or, in the case of exportation by post, to the proper postal authority, before the exportation of such goods, unless the Collector in his discretion shall waive this condition in any case in which in his opinion it may seem reasonable or impose hardship.
+(2) The provisions of subsection (1) shall be conditional on the person exporting goods for subsequent re-importation giving notice in writing and producing such goods for identification at the port or place of shipment to the proper officer, or, in the case of exportation by post, to the proper postal authority, before the exportation of such goods, unless the Customs Officer in his discretion shall waive this condition in any case in which in his opinion it may seem unreasonable or impose hardship.

-14 Goods entered for transhipment exempt from duty.
+12 Goods entered for transhipment exempt from duty

-Goods entered for transhipment through the Kingdom in accordance with any regulations in that behalf made under the customs laws shall be exempt, from the payment of import or export duties.
+Goods entered for transhipment through Tuvalu in accordance with any regulations in that behalf made under the customs laws shall be exempt from the payment of import or export duties.

-15 Assessment of value of imported goods liable to ad valorem duty.
+13 Assessment of value of goods liable to ad valorem duty